Exercise Your Rights and Resolve Disputes

-Guide to Exercising and Enforcing Your Legal Rights in the U.S.
+Guide to Exercising and Enforcing Your Legal Rights and Resolving Disputes in the U.S.

-Again, depending on the context, one or more of the following may be viable options for getting what you legally deserve:
+It depends on the context, and the specific laws at issue.
+One or more of the following may be viable options for getting what you legally deserve or to resolve a dispute:

 - File a lawsuit in small claims court